-ITSY 1300 Fundamentals of Information Security (2-4-3) An introduction to information security including vocabulary and terminology, ethics, the legal environment, and risk management.
+ITSY 1300 Funds. of Information Security (2-4-3) An introduction to information security including vocabulary and terminology, ethics, the legal environment, and risk management.
 Identification of exposures and vulnerabilities and appropriate countermeasures are addressed.
 The importance of appropriate planning, policies and controls is also discussed.

-ITSY 1342 Information Technology Security (2-4-3) Instruction in security for network hardware, software, and data, including physical security; backup procedures; relevant tools; encryption; and protection from viruses.
-Prerequisite: ITSY 1300 or ITNW 1342
+ITSY 1342 Information Tech Security (2-4-3) Instruction in security for network hardware, software, and data, including physical security; backup procedures; relevant tools; encryption; and protection from viruses.

 ITSY 2301 Firewalls and Network Security (2-4-3) Identify elements of firewall design, types of security threats and responses to security attacks.
 Use Best Practices to design, implement, and monitor a network security plan.
 Examine security incident postmortem reporting and ongoing network security activities.
-Prerequisite: ITNW 1325 or ITNW 2312